OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/DwaFabricMaterial.md

         default: 0.5

-        <p class="jekyll-theme-minimal scene-class-attr-comment">controls quality of glitter at distances where individual flakes cannot be perceived; at lower values, approximation kicks in earlier</p>
+        <p class="scene-class-attr-comment">controls quality of glitter at distances where individual flakes cannot be perceived; at lower values, approximation kicks in earlier</p>

     </p>